pub type Surface = RCHandle<SkSurface>;Expand description

 pub fn from_backend_texture( context: &mut RecordingContext, backend_texture: &BackendTexture, origin: SurfaceOrigin, sample_cnt: impl Into<Option<usize>>, color_type: ColorType, color_space: impl Into<Option<ColorSpace>>, surface_props: Option<&SurfaceProps>, ) -> Option<Self>

-is returned if all parameters are valid. backend_texture
+Surface is returned if all parameters are valid. backend_texture is valid if

 not exceed context capabilities, and the context must be able to support